Treatment for cerebral palsy

 Interventions for issues with eating, digestion and nutrition

 Medication and surgery

 Treatment (intervention) for severe difficulties with digestion, such as gastro-oesophageal reflux (GOR) includes medications or sometimes surgery.
-If the individual has severely limited eating skills or experiences an unsafe swallow, non-oral feeding may be recommended.
+Non-oral feeding may be recommended if the individual has severely limited eating skills or experiences an unsafe swallow.
 This involves a surgically inserted feeding tube to the stomach or the small intestine.

 Medical interventions are performed by medical specialists in hospitals.

 Speech pathologists provide assessment and treatment (intervention) for eating, drinking and swallowing difficulties.
 Examples of these are learning to use the muscles of the mouth better, using specially designed utensils and sitting in an optimal position.

 Dietitians provide advice on improved and balanced nutrition.